Jazz Up Your Cheesy Potatoes!

 - Grease casserole dish and preheat oven to 350 degrees.

-- Bake for 45 mins.
+- Bake for 45 minutes.
 Add shredded cheese 10 minutes before the end of your baking time.
-This allows the cheese to melt without over cooking and turning brown.
+This allows the cheese to melt without overcooking and turning brown.
 This is the time to add crumbled bacon if you so desire.

 Cheesy potatoes are a family classic.
 We ate this at least once a week growing up with chicken.
 Today I still love to make this savory side dish at least a few times a month.
 The flavors of this dish marry well with all meat profiles making it a universal side for any dinner.

 - 4-6 medium potatoes